...about your utility bill from the City of Raleigh

 Is there a fee for requesting new service?

-When establishing a new account, a $50.00 Service Initiation fee will be assessed for each address and each meter.
+A $50.00 Service Initiation fee will be assessed for each address and each meter.

 The Service Initiation Fee is waived for landlords who have registered the property with Utility Billing's Landlord Program.
 Note: The Landlord Authorization Form must be submitted prior to the establishment of the account in order to have the $50.00 Service Initiation fee waived.

 Yes.
 If you are planning to move, remember to stop your City of Raleigh utilities account.
-Submit the Stop Service & Request Final Billing form, or notify Utility Billing by email at email@example.com or call 919-890-3245 (Monday - Friday, 8:30 am - 5:00 pm) with the date you want your services stopped and your new mailing address.
+Submit the Stop Service & Request Final Billing form, or notify a Utility Billing Account Manager by email or call 919-890-3245 (Monday - Friday, 8:30 am - 5:00 pm) with the date you want your services stopped and your new mailing address.
 This will ensure that your final bill is processed correctly and that your account will be closed.
 If you don't contact Utility Billing, you could be responsible for paying the utility bills at your old address until a new account is initiated by a new resident or owner.

 Why would the City of Raleigh need a copy of my lease, deed, or any other type of documents related to residency?